Yorkie Rottweiler Mix: the Little and the Big About This Unusual Mix Dog Breed

-This comes from the Rottweiler’s long history of serving in guarding and protection roles.
-A Rottweiler that is separated from their human family will quickly become anxious and destructive.
+This comes from Rottweiler’s long history of serving in guarding and protection roles.
+A Rottweiler that is separated from its human family will quickly become anxious and destructive.
 They really need to be with people.

 Yorkie Rottweiler mix personality and temperament

 Regardless of which parent dog your Yorkie Rottweiler most favors genetically, you can count on living with a smart, playful dog that really wants to be with you all the time.